SOME categories of music change your life. Then there are these micro-genres which are not worth bothering your ears with.

 Music aficionados will tell you that jungle music is an EDM subgenre spawned out of the UK rave scene in the 90s, which is a description that gets worse with every passing word.
 What they won’t be able to tell you though is a single artist or track name related to this genre.
 Was Goldie jungle?
 F**k knows.

 This excruciating folk-adjacent caterwauling made a brief, unfortunate resurgence during 2020, which only added insult to injury during the pandemic.
 As if the virus wasn’t bad enough, listening to men whose entire personality was based around having a beard sing about the sea was one of our few diversions.
-Let’s make a nationwide deal to forget about sea shanties if we have another lockdown.
+Let’s make a nationwide deal to agree sea shanties were a delusion of lockdown.